harmony-one/harmony-box/README.md

 - truffle: if you want to use a local installation rather than a global installation
 - solc: Solidity compiler
-- @trufflesuite/web3-provider-engine: framework for composing custom web3 providers
-- ethereumjs-wallet: a lightweight Ethereum wallet implementation
+- @trufflesuite/hdwallet-provider: HD Wallet-enabled Web3 provider.
+Use it to sign transactions for addresses derived from a 12 or 24 word mnemonic.
 - @openzeppelin/contracts: industry standard smart contract templates
 - dotenv: .env file parsing library